 - 1. First, create an empty GitHub repository.
 Let's call it "hello", for creating a "hello world" package.
 GitHub allows creating it with a Readme and .gitignore. - 2.
-Get the credentials User and API Key.
-(Remember, Bintray uses the API key as "password", not your main Bintray account password.) - 3.
-Create a Conan repository in Bintray under your user or organization, and get its URL ("Set me up").
-We will call it UPLOAD_URL - 4.
-Activate the repo in your Travis account, so it is built when we push changes to it. - 5.
-Under Travis More Options -> Settings->Environment Variables, add the CONAN_PASSWORD environment variable with the Bintray API Key.
-If your Bintray user is different from the package user, you can also define your Bintray username, defining the environment variable CONAN_LOGIN_USERNAME. - 6.
-Clone the repo: git clone <your_repo/hello> && cd hello.
+Create a Conan repository in your Artifactory CE, and get its URL ("Set me up").
+We will call it UPLOAD_URL - 3.
+Activate the repo in your Travis account, so it is built when we push changes to it. - 4.
+Under Travis More Options -> Settings->Environment Variables, add the CONAN_LOGIN_USERNAME and CONAN_PASSWORD environment variables with the Artifactory CE user and password. - 5.
+Clone the repo: git clone <your_repo/hello> && cd hello. - 6.
+Create the package: conan new hello/0.1@myteam/testing -t -s -cilg -cis -ciu=UPLOAD_URL

-- 7. Create the package: conan new hello/0.10<user>/testing -t -s -cilg -cis -ciu=UPLOAD_URL where user is your Bintray username. - 8.
-You can inspect the created files: both .travis.yml, .travis/run.sh, and .travis/install.sh and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different Travis CI jobs. - 9.
-You can test locally, before pushing, with conan test. - 10.
-Add the changes, commit and push: git add . && git commit -m "first commit" && git push. - 11.
-Go to Travis and see the build, with the different jobs. - 12.
-When it has finished, go to your Bintray repository, you should see there the uploaded packages for different configurations. - 13.
-Check locally, searching in Bintray: conan search hello/0.1@<user>/testing -r=mybintray.
+- 7. You can inspect the created files: both .travis.yml, .travis/run.sh, and .travis/install.sh and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different Travis CI jobs. - 8.
+You can test locally, before pushing, with conan test. - 9.
+Add the changes, commit and push: git add . && git commit -m "first commit" && git push. - 10.
+Go to Travis and see the build, with the different jobs. - 11.
+When it has finished, go to your Artifactory CE repository, you should see there the uploaded packages for different configurations. - 12.
+Check locally, searching in Artifactory CE: conan search hello/0.1@myteam/testing -r=myremote.